 People of Bhutan

-According to a recent report in March 2017, Bhutan’s population is 789936 based on the United Nations’ estimate.
-They make a mere 0.01% of the world population.
+According to a recent report in March 2017, Bhutan’s population is 789936 based on the United Nations estimate.
+They make up a mere 0.01% of the world population.
 Bhutan ranks 164 on the population list in the world.
 An estimated 40% of the population lives in the urban area, and the average age is pretty low at 27 years.

 The most populated Dzongkhags (administrative districts) are Thimpu, Chuka, Sarpang, Paro, and Phuentsoling, while Gasa remains one of the least populated Dzongkhags.

 Except for a few fixed roles based on gender, equality between females and males exists in traditional Bhutanese society.
-An excellent example of a fixed function would be a man who works as a cloth maker while the woman is a weaver.
+An excellent example of a selected function would be a man who works as a cloth maker while the woman is a weaver.
 Interestingly, both men and women work in villages, while in cities and towns, the man is the breadwinner while the woman is a homemaker.

 Arranged marriages do take place, but young couples choose their partners.
-Unions can be registered officially and sometimes involuntarily when the couple has lived together for more than six months.
+Unions can be registered officially and sometimes involuntarily when the team has lived together for more than six months.
 Divorce isn’t uncommon at all; neither is it considered taboo.

 You will find many people with the same combination due to a limited selection of names in Bhutan.
 Sometimes they even use the name of their locality, village, or even their house for identification.

 The honesty of the Bhutanese is what fascinates visitors to his nation.
-There have been cases where people got the shop owners have returned their lost belongings, or extra money visitors paid.
+There have been cases where people got the shop owners have returned their lost belongings or extra money visitors paid.

 The Bhutanese are courteous to all visitors, no matter where they come from.